gchq/stroom-docs/content/en/docs/install-guide/configuration/stroom-and-proxy/configuring-stroom-proxy.md

     temp: null
 ```

+All paths in the configuration file can be either relative or absolute.
+If relative then they will be treated as being relative to the `home` path.

 ### Receipt Policy Configuration

+This section of configuration is only applicable if `proxyConfig.receive.receiptCheckMode` is `RECEIPT_POLICY`.
-If `receive.receiptCheckMode` is `RECEIPT_POLICY`, this controls the fetching of the policy rules.
+It controls the fetching of the receipt policy rules from a downstream Stroom or Stroom-Proxy.

 ```yaml
 proxyConfig: